- Apr 09, 2025

 Q. How to reach Dharamshala?

-A. By air, the closest airport from Dharamshala is Gaggal Airport/Kangra Airport, and by train, the nearest railway station is Pathankot.
+A. By air, the closest airport to Dharamshala is Gaggal Airport/Kangra Airport, and by train, the nearest railway station is Pathankot.

 Q. Are there adventure activities in Dharamshala?

-A. There are so many Things to do in Dharamshala, including trekking, paragliding, rock climbing, repelling, camping, and more.
+A. There are so many Things to do in Dharamshala, including trekking, paragliding, rock climbing, rappelling, camping, and more.

 Q. Is Dharamshala good for a family trip?